 - Streamlined Installment Agreement (SIA) – Individuals who owe $100,000 or less can take up to 84 months to pay.
 Active businesses that owe $25,000 or less have 36 months to pay income tax debts and 24 months to pay trust fund taxes.
 Businesses that are no longer active, with more than $25,000 in debt, may also apply for this option.
 SIAs do not require disclosure of finances.

 - Financially Verified Installment Agreements – are available to individuals who do not qualify for the SIA option.
-This option requires extensive paperwork submission and financial disclosures, and typically entails the assistance of a professional.
+This option requires extensive paperwork submission and financial disclosures and typically entails the assistance of a professional.

 - Partial Payment Installment Agreements (PPIA) – This settlement technique is generally easier to obtain than an Offer in Compromise (OIC), particularly if you are rejected for an OIC.
 It entails an agreement with the IRS in which the individual pays smaller monthly payments than is typically required, along with an IRS assessment of your financial situation every two years.

-How can I qualify for an Offer in Compromise and how long does it take?
+How can I qualify for an Offer in Compromise, and how long does it take?

 Businesses may be eligible for this option in addition to individuals, but filing requires the help of a professional.
-It will generally take six to nine months for the IRS to respond to your case.
-If you are rejected, you have 30 days from the date of denial to appeal.
+The IRS generally takes six to nine months to respond to your case.
+If the IRS rejects your application, you have 30 days from the date of denial to appeal.

 The Prevalence of Tax Debt in North Carolina